MnAbbas/NodejsOrdering/README.md

 you must have a folder named `config.json` or `production.json` with a default in it according to source you could be able to change it accordingly
->permishn on bash.sh is important you must grant execution access to bash.sh
+>permission on bash.sh is important you must grant execution access to bash.sh
 ```bash
 chmod +x bash.sh
 ```